ehn-dcc-development/hcert-kotlin/README.md

 Error error = verificationResult.getError(); // may be null, see list below GreenCertificate greenCertificate = result.getChainDecodeResult().getEudgc(); // may be null
 ```

+### Faulty Implementations

+The usage of interfaces for all services (CBOR, CWT, COSE, ZLib, Context) in the chain may seem over-engineered at first, but it allows us to create wrongly encoded results, by passing faulty implementations of the service.
+Those services reside in a separate artifact named `ehn.techiop.hcert:hcert-kotlin-jvmdatagen` in the namespace `ehn.techiop.hcert.kotlin.chain.faults` and should, obviously, not be used for production code.

+Sample data objects are provided in `SampleData`, with special thanks to Christian Baumann.

 ## Usage (JS)